dansl/dansl.github.io/pages/macos.md

 - **Hide All Windows** - You can hide all of the windows except for the window for the app you're currently using by pressing Option + Command + H.
 - **Cycle Between App Windows** - If you have multiple windows open for an app like Safari, you can swap between those open windows using Command + the Tilde (~) key.
 - **Switch Between Multiple Desktops** - If you use multiple desktops, you can swap between them quickly by pressing the Control button and then either the left or the right arrow.
+- **Widgets on Desktop or Notification Center** - To add widgets to your desktop, right click on the desktop and choose "Edit Widgets".
+This will open the Widget Picker, where you can choose from a variety of widgets to add to your desktop.
+You can also add them to your Notification Center.
+Click the time in the top right, or swipe two fingers from the right edge of your trackpad to access the Notification Center.

 ### Managing Files